grab/app-sizer/README.md

 ## Report Types

-App Sizer currently supports three types of reports:
+App Sizer currently supports four types of reports:

+* HTML dashboard - a single self-contained file per device for interactive local analysis, no server required.
 * InfluxDB database (1.x) - It is suitable for CI tracking and enabling the creation of customized dashboards (with visualization tools like Grafana).
 We provide an InfluxDB and Grafana setup; see our [Docker Setup Guide][grafana_docker_doc].
 * Markdown table for convenient local analysis.
 * JSON data for compatibility with other platforms.